NaCTeM

 Many systems have been developed in the past few years to assist researchers in the discovery of knowledge published as English text, for example in the PubMed database.
 At the same time, higher level collective knowledge is often published using a graphical notation representing all the entities in a pathway and their interactions.
 We believe that these pathway visualizations could serve as an effective user interface for knowledge discovery if they can be linked to the text in publications.
 Since the graphical elements in a Pathway are of a very different nature to their corresponding descriptions in English text, we have developed PathText to serve as a bridge between these two systems.

-The Text Mining is done by the MEDIE, Facta and KLEIO systems.
-MEDIE, Facta and KLEIO rely on many databases and other enabling technologies like the Systems Biology Markup Language (SBML) (Hucka and et al., 2003), Graphical Notation (SBGN) (Kitano et al., 2007a) and the CellDesigner program (Funahashi et al., 2007) which is used to show graphical models.
+The text mining is carried out by the MEDIE, Facta and KLEIO systems, which rely on many databases and other enabling technologies like the Systems Biology Markup Language (SBML), Systems Biology Graphical Notation (SBGN) (see acknowledgement a below) and the CellDesigner program which is used to show graphical models.

 PathText Demonstration Video